agentplug/agenthub/docs/.architecture_design/01_system_architecture.md

 ## 🎯 **Executive Summary**

 Agent Hub is a CLI-based platform that transforms AI agent discovery and integration from a complex, weeks-long process into a simple, one-line experience.
-The system enables developers to use agents like Python packages: `import agentmanager as amg; agent = amg.load("meta/coding-agent")`.
+The system enables developers to use agents like Python packages: `import agenthub as amg; agent = amg.load("meta/coding-agent")`.

 ### **Business Value**
 - **For Developers**: Eliminate 60-80% of agent integration overhead